comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 fi
 ```
-[This script shows the algorithms for creating the car]
+[Fig11][This script shows the algorithms for creating the car]

+The following steps summarize the algorithms to create a new car in the system:
+1. Get input from the user
+1. Check number of arguments (model, color, pp).
+If 4 then continue, if not "message", exit.
+1. Write to main file with one extra line.
+Not erasing other entries.
+1. Create car trip file with 4 case for the 4 arguments plate.txt

 problems and solutions:
 -----------------